The Paleo diet and your kids

 • Don’t worry too much about kids getting into junk food when at a friend’s house for a birthday party or a sleepover.
 Kids have to be kids!
 They’ll figure it out as they get older which way they want to go, trust me on this; it worked for me!

 Want more info on starting Paleo?
-Get our Paleo Primer HERE
+Join our 30 Day Paleo Challenge here!

 Five Easy Snack Ideas for Kids

 It’s summer time, the kids are at home, and they always seem to be hungry.
 Of course we want to make sure our kids are fed, but we don’t want them constantly grazing.
 It is important to replace the junkie snacks they crave with healthier options that provide some nutritional value!

 Here are five easy snack ideas from Saving Dinner’s Leanne Ely: